kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 ### Version Skew Strategy

-ReferenceStrategy describes resolving fields from multiple versions other API's.
+ReferenceStrategy describes resolving fields from multiple versions of other API's.
 The ReferenceStrategy controller will need to use the most preferred API version available.
 API Authors may update their ReferenceStrategies with version skew between the resources of their group.